govau/cg-dashboard/devtools/docker-setup.md

-After running the Full Setup instructions, you will have a local Cloud Foundry deployment (with UAA), the dashboard, a redis service instance, mailcatcher for testing e-mails, and npm watch running so that you can automatically recompile your frontend changes.
+After running the Full Setup instructions, you will have a local Cloud Foundry deployment (with UAA), the dashboard, a redis service instance, mailcatcher for testing emails, and npm watch running so that you can automatically recompile your frontend changes.

 ### Full Setup: Requirements